-Three youngsters were honored in December along with the top 10 CNN Heroes of 2011
+Three youngsters were honored this month along with the top 10 CNN Heroes of 2012

 Jessica Rees was diagnosed with a brain tumor at age 11, and she and her parents would drive to the hospital every day to receive outpatient treatment.

 “One day we were leaving, and she just simply asked us, ‘When do all the other kids come home?’” said her father, Erik.

 When Jessica found out that many of them would have to stay at the hospital, she wanted to help “make them happier, because I know they’re going through a lot, too,” she said.

 So she started making JoyJars – containers full of toys, stickers, crayons, anything that might brighten a child’s day.